koszulordie/mat/papers/papers.md

 - Tibshirani, Robert.
 Regression Shrinkage and Selection via the Lasso.
 Journal of the Royal Statistical Society, Series B. 58 (1): 267–288.

-- Danh V. Nguyen, David M. Rocke, Tumor classification by partial least squares using microarray gene expression data, Bioinformatics, 18, 1, 39–50 (2002).

-- Lipovetsky, S. and Conklin, M. (2001), Analysis of regression in game theory approach.
+- Lipovetsky, S. and Conklin, M. (2001).
+Analysis of regression in game theory approach.
 Appl.
 Stochastic Models Bus.
 Ind., 17: 319-330.

+- Saitou, N., Nei, M. (1987).
+The Neighbor-joining Method: A New Method for Reconstructing Phylogenetic Trees.
+Mol.
+Biol.
+Evol.
+4 (4).